oceanprotocol/docs/discover/faq.md

 Each individual could publish their dataset themselves, to get a data NFT.
 From the data NFT, they can mint datatokens which are to access the data.
 They have sovereign control over this, as hold the keys to the data NFTs and datatokens, and have great flexibility in how to give others access.
 For example, they could send a datatoken to a DAO for the DAO can manage.
 Or they could grant datatoken-minting permissions to the DAO.
 The DAO could use this to assemble a dataset across 100 individuals. ⁣
 ⁣
-Learn more about Data NFTs here - https://docs.oceanprotocol.com/developers/contracts/data-nfts ⁣
+Learn more about Data NFTs on the [Docs](https://docs.oceanprotocol.com/developers/contracts/data-nfts).

 </details>